 Similar Games With More Accessibility Features for Audio

-If you want to play Dead by Daylight, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:
+If you want to play Dead by Daylight, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:

-Dead by Daylight has 1 accessibility feature for Communication which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 1 accessibility feature for Communication in Dead by Daylight which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.